blyxxyz/lexopt/README.md

 - Strictly adheres to the usual shell conventions
 - Supports non-unicode arguments

-No single library fit all those requirements, so like any self-respecting yak-shaver I started writing my own.
+I couldn't find a library that fit all those requirements, so like any self-respecting yak-shaver I started writing my own.

 ## See also
 - [`clap`](https://github.com/clap-rs/clap)/[`structopt`](https://github.com/TeXitoi/structopt): very fully-featured.
 The only argument parser for Rust I know of that truly handles invalid unicode properly, if configured right.